kilyig/0xvillage-website/content/_index.md

 **[Applications are now open!](https://forms.gle/wzvzbdRVc6pbpTXUA) Feel free to join our public [Telegram chat](https://t.me/+u6Mfogc8KtI0NWEx) where the organizers will be sharing updates and answering questions.**

 ---

+## Affiliations

+Special thanks to the Blockchain Acceleration Foundation for being a co-organizer and to the Ethereum Ecosystem Development Program for their financial support.

+{{< img src="baf_esp.png" alt="BAF and ESP logos" >}}

 ## Reasons to come
 * If you are a researcher or an engineer, you will be able to collaborate with other professionals in the field in a unique setting dedicated to academic research.
 You will also meet young and talented individuals who are interested in your work.